valentjn/vscode-ltex/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: "Feature Request"
-about: "Suggest an idea for this project.
+about: "Suggest a desirable, nice-to-have feature.
 See https://valentjn.github.io/vscode-ltex/docs/contributing-code-issues.html#how-to-request-features to learn how to request features."
 title: ""
 labels: "1-feature-request ✨"
 assignees: ""